zbalkan/osq-ext-bin/README.md

 osquery>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The channel is a mandatory field and can be obtained from the output of the first table.
-So if we had to get all the event logs from "Windows PowerShell", this is all it would take:
+So if we had to get the event logs from "Windows PowerShell", this is all it would take:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 osquery> select * from win_event_log_data where source="Windows PowerShell" limit 5;